Paper Reading Services

 We don’t write your students’ papers for them; we help them to write their papers better.

-The Writing Lab staff and I hope that you will encourage your students and other students to use the Lab’s paper reading services and thus help in training prospective graduate assistants, English teachers, and editors to assess others’ writing skills.
+The Writing Lab staff hopes that you will encourage your students to use the Lab’s paper reading services and thus help us to train prospective graduate assistants, English teachers, and editors to assess others’ writing skills.
 Most of you tell your students that writing is a process and that good writing needs to be proofread and edited.
-Let the Writing Lab’s Paper Reading Staff be a part of that process.
+Let the Writing Lab’s paper reading staff be a part of that process.

 If you are planning to inform your students of our paper reading service, below is some information for your syllabus or an addendum to your syllabus.

 During the one-hour session, the Writing Lab expects the paper reader to engage in dialogue with the student about requested features of the student’s paper, including but not limited to content, grammar and mechanics, documentation style, and manuscript format.
 It is expected that using a question-and-answer brainstorming technique, the reader will elicit input from the student in order to offer suggestions regarding clarity, development of ideas, correctness of expression, sentence form, organization, language, style, citing sources, etc.